Sir Dorabji Tata and Allied Trusts: Tata Institute of Fundamental Research

 The Tata Institute of Fundamental Research too has been handed over to the Atomic Energy Commission.
 Tata Institute of Fundamental Research today is a Deemed University.

 In the case of TISS and the TIFR, the chairmen of the boards have so far been the representatives of the Tata Trusts.
 The trust is represented on the governing council of the Tata Memorial Hospital.
 However, the trust still takes interest in these institutions and contributes its might to their running.

-As neither Sir Dorabji nor Sir Ratan had any children, their holdings could well have been fragmented and with them Tata Sons.
-The trusts that Sir Dorabji and Sir Ratan set up gave to Tata Sons a cohesive and a continuing character over decades.
+As neither Sir Dorabji nor Ratan Tata had any children, their holdings could well have been fragmented and with them Tata Sons.
+The trusts that Sir Dorabji and Ratan set up gave to Tata Sons a cohesive and a continuing character over decades.

 The trust sanctioned institutional grants, as well as grants to private individuals.
 The total disbursal made by the trust in the fiscal year 2003 - 2004 was Rs 442.39 million.